akowalew/cuda-imgproc/README.md

 Studies project - CUDA implementation of some image processing algorithms.

-It consists of two main targets:
- - `imgproc` library - The place where all calculations take place.
-At the moment, implemented as forwarding calls to OpenCV, but the target is to implement it using CUDA
- - `process-image` application - simple app which uses `imgproc` library to process some images, which are read using OpenCV.
+It consists of `process-image` target.
+This is a simple app to process some images, which are read using OpenCV and then written to hard disk.
+Image processing algorithm consists of five phases:
+ - splitting BGR i to separate components
+ - median filtering on each component
+ - gaussian blurring on each component
+ - histogram equalization on each component
+ - merging B, G, R components into final image.

+Most of the algorithms should be written manually.
+Only image reading / writing is done using OpenCV.

 ## Requirements